-Why Your BMI Doesn’t Tell the Whole Story
+What Your BMI Doesn’t Tell You

 BMI's Drawbacks continued...

-What else is there besides BMI?
+So what other tools can you use besides BMI?
 You may want to get out your measuring tape.